omoumi/ham10000-skin-classification/README.md

 # ham10000-skin-classification
-A simple CNN trained on HAM10000 dataset with PyTorch.
+Skin lesion classification on HAM10000 with class-imbalance handling.